The Emerging Trends of Multi-Label Learning: New Applications

 Thoughts and feelings are revealed in the face.
 The facial muscle movements tell a person's social behavior, psychopathology and internal states.
-Facial Action Unit (AU) Recognition plays an important role in describing comprehensive facial expressions, and has been successfully applied in mental state analysis, such as deception detection \cite{DetectionofDeception}, diagnosing mental health \cite{Impairedrecognition}, and improving e-learning experiences \cite{DBLP:conf/icmi/NiuHZSSHYC18}.
+Facial Action Unit (AU) Recognition plays an important role in describing comprehensive facial expressions, and has been successfully applied in mental state analysis.
 Some works \cite{DBLP:conf/iccv/WangLWJ13} have provided the evidence that the occurrence of AUs are strongly correlated, and the sample distribution of AUs is unbalanced.
 Based on these properties, multi-label learning methods are well-matched to this learning scenario.
 For example, \cite{DBLP:conf/cvpr/ZhaoCTCZ15} introduces joint-patch and multi-label learning (JPML) to leverage group sparsity by selecting a sparse subset of facial patches while learning a multi-label classifier. \cite{DBLP:conf/cvpr/ZhaoCZ16} presents deep region and multi-label learning (DRML) for AU detection.
-Recently, \cite{DBLP:conf/nips/NiuHSC19} proposes a semi-supervised multi-label approach for AU recognition utilizing a large number of web face images without AU labels.
+Recently, \cite{DBLP:conf/NeurIPS/NiuHSC19} proposes a semi-supervised multi-label approach for AU recognition utilizing a large number of web face images without AU labels.